 David French writes of what he calls "Entitlement Derangement Syndrome," which he thinks is motivating what we're seeing in Wisconsin---namely, aggressive protesting over benefits and pensions, as if we had some kind of natural right to them.
 He likens the Wisconsin protesting to what went on in France last October when they wanted to raise the retirement … Continue reading “Entitlement Derangement Syndrome”

-The only way to reduce market inequalities through public policy is to adopt reforms that increase the productivity of the least well off.
+The only way to reduce market inequalities through public policy is to adopt reforms that increase the productivity of the least well off, not by mandating changes in private business' wage schedules.
 The sooner progressives face this fact, the better off we'll all be.
-School choice, anyone?

 In an era when many Republicans are trying to gain political traction by complaining that Democrats want to cut Medicare, it warms my soul to see a blue-state Republican, Gov. Chris Christie, actually making inroads into fixing the financial chaos of one of our great states.
 Like California, New York and other problematic states, New … Continue reading An Oversized Hero

 So, I've often wondered what is the biggest problem with public education today.
 Is it something philosophical --like they are teaching kids to love the welfare state?
 Or perhaps it is financial--maybe insufficient resources, or poor allocation of resources?
 Or maybe institutional--a number of problems related to bloated educational bureaucracies, to excess regulation, to heavy-handed … Continue reading Ya’ Think?